29 Curve sketching

 Previously we used the rangeclamp function defined in CalculusWithJulia to avoid the distortion that vertical asymptotes can have:

-With this graphic, we can now clearly see in the graph the two zeros at \(x=1\) and \(x=3\), the vertical asymptotes at \(x=0\) and \(x=2\), and the slant asymptote.
+With the graph in Figure 29.6, we can now clearly see in the graph the two zeros at \(x=1\) and \(x=3\), the vertical asymptotes at \(x=0\) and \(x=2\), and the slant asymptote.

 Again, this sort of analysis can be systematized.
 The rational function type in the Polynomials package takes a stab at that, but isn’t quite so good at capturing the slant asymptote: